 Q: How do I get started to be a volunteer?

 A: Come by our campus at 140 Industrial Drive and complete a volunteer registration form.
-Or print one out: Volunteer Registration – ADULT or Volunteer Registration – MINOR and mail in filled out form.
-Our volunteer department will call you to discuss opportunities.
+Or fill out our Volunteer Form online.

 Q: How do I “Adopt a Family ?”

 A: To begin the process send in a filled out volunteer application or call our Volunteer Dept. and tell them about your interest.
 You will be called in for an interview with the Client and Partner Services Dept. to discuss the requirements.